History of the Tokyo Game Show: 1996 (August 22–24)

 The first Tokyo Game Show was held on August 22 to 24, 1996.
 The attendance was over 109,000, and the 87 participating companies displayed a total of 365 games.
 Originally, the show was held twice a year, once in the spring and once in the autumn (in the Tokyo Big Sight) starting in 1997, but this format was discontinued in 2002 when the show was held only in the autumn.
 Since then, the show is held once a year.

 1997 (April 4–6) (September 5–7)

 Tokyo Game Show 1997 was held April 4 to 6 in spring and September 5 to 7 in autumn.
 This was the first show to function with the spring/autumn format.
 Attendance at the spring show was over 120,000, and over 100,000 at the autumn show.
 Nintendo had no presence at the show, opting to support their own Shoshinkai show instead.
 High-profile software unveiled included Sonic Jam, Panzer Dragoon Saga, Ghost in the Shell, Resident Evil 2, and Tobal 2.
 A PaRappa the Rapper stage show drew massive crowds.

 1998 (March 20–22) (October 9–11)

 Tokyo Game Show 1998 was held March 20 to 22 in spring and October 9 to 11 in autumn.
+Though Nintendo had no presence as usual, it co-sponsored the spring show with Microsoft.
+The spring show was dominated by games that had already been demonstrated at previous shows; the only high-profile unveiling was the Capcom Generations series.